What can’t Oyster Reefs do?

 What is not really known is how oyster reefs can protect us.
 Oyster reefs are often located in coastal nearshore waters.
 These reefs can potentially absorb wave energy during storm events or extreme hide tides by physically blocking waves as they head to shore.
 This often reduces waves or attenuates wave energy in coastal bays.
 Research conducted by Patricia Wilberg and colleagues from the University of Virginia quantified just how effective oyster reefs are at absorbing wave energy and protecting coastal developments.

 It isn’t just building developments these researchers were concerned about.
 In their study location, the Delmarva Peninsula in Virginia, USA, the reefs are close to coastal salt marshes.
 If the reefs do indeed help limit storm surge onto land, this could be extremely beneficial for the marshes.
-Salt marshes are not only hot spots for coastal birds and juvenile fish, but are also one of the most effective ecosystems at storing carbon dioxide.
+Salt marshes are not only hot spots for coastal birds and juvenile fish, but are also one of the most effective ecosystems at storing carbon.
 Salt marshes are a key ecosystem in the fight against climate change.

 Man-made Oyster Reefs

-Two reefs of interest in this study were created several decades ago and the two others were manufactured just several years ago in the Delmarva Peninsula.
+Two reefs of interest in this study were created several decades ago and the two others were manufactured just a few years back in the Delmarva Peninsula.
 The reefs were built from old shells or concrete blocks placed in the bay and eventually the American eastern oyster settled on the surface.
 In addition to the four oyster reefs, the researchers also included a control site that had similar environmental conditions but without a man-made oyster reef present.
 Generally, the reefs are about 3-5 meters wide, 0.7 meters tall and about 150 meters long.

 Around each reef and control site, Wilberg and colleagues measured wind speed, wind direction, wave height, and wave direction from every direction of these little islands of oysters.
 During the study period from 2011 to 2017, the reefs were completely submerged beneath the water 75% of the time.